temilade28/SQLImprov/README.md

 # Temilade's SQL PORTFOLIO

-####  Feel free to take a look and reach out if you have any questions.

 This repository showcases SQL projects I've worked on, analyzing datasets and performing data exploration, aggregation, and insights with queries.